ArtistBanda/Bread-and-Butter_Machine-Learning/README.md

 [code](bnbML/Deep_Learning/Layers.py)

+Base Layer

+Bolier plate class which is parent for all layers below.

 Input Layer

 Holds the data your model will train on.
 Each neuron in the input layer represents a unique attribute in your dataset (e.g. height, hair color, etc.).